Juanideni/small-blog/README.md

 And then
 `nodemon app.js`<br>
-Will be public on my <a href="github.com/Juanideni" target="_blank">Github</a> :D But if you want to see the project and you dont want clone the project you can visit this <a href="" target="_blank">URL</a> where is live deployed the app
+Will be public on my <a href="github.com/Juanideni" target="_blank">Github</a> :D

 ##Thanks for readme! 👋  By Juan Ignacio Denipoti